Alok-RajGond/Car-Price-Predicition/README.md

 Note: The code provided is a summary of the steps involved in the project.
 It may require additional modifications

- and fine-tuning based on your specific requirements and dataset.
+ and fine-tuning based on your specific requirement and dataset.